Respect yourself and others:

 ---NARRATIVE OR ESSAY WRITING SAMPLE PASSING IN THE CATEGORIES OF IDEAS AND ORGANIZATION

---KNOWLEDGE OF NOVEL WORK (Secret Life of Bees this year)
+--KNOWLEDGE OF NOVEL WORK (Secret Life of Bees and Catcher in the Rye this year)

 --PARTICIPATION IN SOCRATIC SEMINAR